Events are an important part of everyday life that encourage people to play an active part in their community.

 - restrict access for emergency vehicles

-If you're not sure if you need a road closure, or want some help with traffic management planning, email our highways team: email@example.com
+If you're not sure if you need a road closure or want some help with traffic management planning - email firstname.lastname@example.org.

-You need to submit these documents to us at least 12 weeks before your event date - (it's best to send one in the early planning stages if you can):
+You need to submit four documents at least 12 weeks before your event, or at least 16 weeks if you plan to use Council land (for example a park or car park).
+It's best to send them in the early planning stages, if you can:

 - plan your event